 It is difficult to beat Boston University if you want to pursue Journalism as a major.
 Graduates of the journalism program state that they receive average early career earnings of journalism and mid-career earnings of $85,588.
 Looking for a big school?
 This institution has more than 20,000 students on campus.

 If you intend to study music, this school is a superb decision as it offers one of the best music degree programs in the United States.Just 36.0% of students complete their degree on time.
 Boston U's ahead of the pack on that level with its 79.5% on-time graduation rate.
-A virtual tour is an easy way to explore Boston University.
+Interested in knowing more details on Boston University's campus?
+Take a virtual tour.

 San Jose State University is among your top options if you want to study Journalism.
 Graduates of the Journalism program earn an average of $41,373 in their early career salary and $83,982 in their mid-career salary.
 San Jose State University has one of the largest student bodies in California.

 Freshmen are not required to live on-campus at San Jose State University.This institution understands how to handle the specific needs of international students, since 5.5% of its student body is from other countries.
-Want to know more about San Jose State University's campus?
-Have a virtual tour.
+Take a virtual tour to know more about San Jose State's campus.

 Every student pursuing a degree in Journalism needs to look into Drake University.
 Journalism students from Drake University receive an earnings boost of around 27.8% over the average earnings of journalism majors.
 The setting in a big urban center is great for scholars looking for enough chances for networking, experience, and exploration.

 This school does not require freshman students to live on-campus.This school is thought to be an excellent option for those in the military.
-A virtual tour could be a good way to learn more about Drake University.
+Take a virtual tour to learn more about Drake's campus.

 It's hard to find a better school than Northwestern University if you wish to study Journalism.
 Students who graduate from this program report average early career earnings of journalism and mid-career earnings of $86,522.
 Located in Evanston, Illinois, this university is best suited for students who flourish in a city atmosphere.